cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

             For example, a CIDR of "0.0.0.0/0"/"0::0" will allow the DIS Notification Group to be triggered for all DDoS attacks detected by Arbor NetScout.

-    Commit the config once the changes are complete:
+    Once the changes are made, the changes must be committed by selecting "Commit Config" from the web interface:

     ![](resources/commit-config.png)